Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ### getIdentifiers

-When [AdobeCallbackWithError](../mobile-core-api-reference#adobecallbackwitherror) is provided in replace of [AdobeCallback](../mobile-core-api-reference#adobecallback), and you are fetching the custom identifiers from the Mobile SDK, the timeout value is 500ms.
+This API can be called with [AdobeCallback](../mobile-core-api-reference#adobecallback) or [AdobeCallbackWithError](../mobile-core-api-reference#adobecallbackwitherror) for retrieving the custom identifiers from the Mobile SDK.
+When `AdobeCallbackWithError` is provided, this API uses a default timeout value is 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core-api-reference#adobeerror).

 #### Java